 NEIL OLSON—agent (joined 2019)–has been in the publishing business for more than thirty years, primarily at the agency eventually known as Donadio & Olson, where he rose from assistant to partner.
 Authors with whom he has worked include New York Times bestsellers, as well as winners of the the Pulitzer Prize, the National Book Award, the Edgar Allan Poe Award, the William Dean Howells Medal, and many others.
 He is primarily interested in fiction, history, biography, travel and environmental issues.

-LANE ZACHARY – agent (joined 2020) –, a 25-year veteran of the publishing world, received her B.A. from Mount Holyoke College and her M.A. in Literature from Boston University.
+LANE ZACHARY – agent (joined 2020) – a 25-year veteran of the publishing world, received her B.A. from Mount Holyoke College and her M.A. in Literature from Boston University.
 She began her publishing career at The Palmer and Dodge Agency (now Kneerim & Williams), where she sold the long-lost Louisa May Alcott novel, A Long, Fatal Love Chase.
 In 1996, she co-founded Zachary Shuster Harmsworth, where among many other distinguished authors she represented National Book Award and PEN Faulkner winner Ha Jin; Kingsley Tufts Award-winning poet Tom Sleigh; and Pulitzer Prize winner Gail Caldwell.
 She also has had the pleasure of working on memoirs including Marina Keegan’s The Opposite of Loneliness and Broadway star Tovah Feldshuh’s Lilyville.
 Biographies she has sold include Joshua Kendall’s The Man Who Made Lists: Love, Death, Madness and the Creation of Roget’s Thesaurus and Patti Hartigan’s August Wilson: The Kiln in Which He Was Fired.
 Her authors have been New York Times best sellers as well as recipients of the Rona Jaffe, Guggenheim and PEN Hemingway Awards.

-ELLIE ROPPOLO (junior assistant and foreign rights associate) is a graduate from The University of Edinburgh where she obtained a Scottish MA in English Literature and Language.
+ELLIE ROPPOLO (senior assistant and foreign rights associate) is a graduate from The University of Edinburgh where she obtained a Scottish MA in English Literature and Language.
 She got her start in publishing at Folio Literary Management and Dystel, Goderich & Bourret.
 She also was an intern at MMQ before joining full time in 2022.